Woodcraft Kitchen and Vanity Cabinet Options

 Towel Racks

 A towel rack can be added to a kitchen base cabinet door that is at least 14 inches wide.
 Generally, this means they can be installed on single-door cabinets that are at least 17 inches wide and on double-door cabinets that are at least 32 inches wide.
-We can no longer install these for you, but you can buy them in the accessories section.
+You can buy them in the accessories section and we can also install them for you.

 unfinished kitchen cabinet with towel rack